I have had a great deal of experience both buying and selling RVs and think people should understand the mechanics of doing these things.

-This is and important point because things change as time goes on.
+This is an important point because things change as time goes on.
 Making the right choice in the beginning can carry you through many of those changes, thus saving you a great deal of time and money.

-For example, you may initially want to purchase a unit to use on weekends every once in awhile, but later may realize you want to take longer RV trips.
+For example, you may initially want to purchase a unit to use on weekends every once in a while but later may realize you want to take longer RV trips.

 If this happens, which it often does, you’ll find that you will need to trade your weekender for something larger, more comfortable and more durable.

-On the other hand, if you initially purchase a unit that can be used for both purposes, you will same time, money and effort because you’ll be good to go wherever you like in the coach you already own!
+On the other hand, if you initially purchase a unit that can be used for both purposes, you will save time, money and effort because you’ll be good to go wherever you like in the coach you already own!

 Set Your Financial Limits

-Another important decision is to decide how much you can afford to spend for a camper, travel trailer or motor home.
+Another important decision is to decide how much you can afford to spend for a camper, travel trailer, or motor home.